alexch/codelikethis/public/lessons/db/mongodb.md

 # Lab: Exploring with Compass

-When you installed MongoDB you should have also installed an application called "Compass."
 This is MongoDb's GUI tool.
 Let's open it up and see what it can do!

-- Open compass and hit the green button that says "connect"
 - Look for the database named "test" in the left side nav bar, and open it
 - Create a new collection
 - In the collection you just created try running through all the CRUD functions